GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Thrower
 - uses an airburst grenade launcher to hit targets behind cover
-- destroying the grenade pouch on their back causes an explosion that hurts them (TODO: verify if they still shoot grenades after that)
+- destroying the grenade pouch on their back causes an explosion that hurts him
 - grenades can be destroyed when shot mid-air, causing an explosion
+- elites fire their airburst launcher in volleys of 3 to make dodging harder
-- unable to deploy drones when disrupted (TODO: verify this information)
+- unable to shoot grenades when disrupted

 #### Warhounds
 - heavily armored quadruped that attempts to position itself with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch its foes